Adult smoking habits in the UK: 2023

 Nôl i'r tabl cynnwys

-Data for vaping and e-cigarette use come from the Opinions and Lifestyle Survey (OPN), which covers adults aged 16 years and over in Great Britain.
+Data for e-cigarette use come from the Opinions and Lifestyle Survey (OPN), which covers adults aged 16 years and over in Great Britain.

 Nôl i'r tabl cynnwys

-The devolved countries of the UK each have their own health surveys that are used to provide official estimates of smoking in each country.
-These surveys are also used to track progress against each country's targets to reduce smoking.
+Health surveys in the devolved countries of the UK provide official estimates of smoking in each country.
+Each country uses these surveys to track progress against their targets to reduce smoking.
 These are:

 Nôl i'r tabl cynnwys

-8. Adult smoking habits in the UK data
+9. Data on adult smoking habits in the UK

 Smoking habits in the UK and its constituent countries